 - Limit your Guest List.
 You certainly don’t have to invite your whole guest list.
 Many keep the brunch to just immediate family and the wedding party.
 Others invite all out-of-town guests, and include the invitation with the hotel and travel info.
 Make sure you keep it to a size that you can manage.

 - K.I.S.S. or Keep It Simple, Silly!
 You're already planning an elaborate affair so don't make this one more complicated than it needs to be.
 Having it at a restaurant or hotel?
 Stick to the basic menu, and don't worry too much about decorations.
 For an at-home brunch, ask a local cafe to drop off some platters of bagels, cream cheese, smoked fish, and fresh fruit, then get a groomsman or bridesmaid to pick up orange juice and coffee makings.
-Invite guests for "Coffee and Chitchat" and tell them to wear jeans so you won't worry if some guests will need to sit on the floor.
-Get advice on what to wear to a day-after brunch.
+Invite guests for "coffee and chitchat" and tell them to wear jeans so you won't worry if some guests will need to sit on the floor.

 - Don’t forget to relax!
 By this point, you’ll have been “on” for days.
 Keep yourself from becoming bridezilla by not giving yourself too many hosting duties.
 Now’s the time to just kick back and chat with those you love.